-- 1 Insert the intrusion switch into the slot on the computer. - 2 Route the intrusion switch cable through the fan grommet. - 3 Connect the intrusion switch cable to the connector on the system board. - 4 Close the front panel door. - 5 Install the: - a bezel - b cover - 6 Follow the procedure in After working inside your computer.
+- 1 Insert the intrusion switch into the slot on the computer. - 2 Affix the adhesive tape that holds the intrusion switch cable on the system fan. - 3 Route the intrusion switch cable through the fan grommet. - 4 Connect the intrusion switch cable to the connector on the system board. - 5 Close the front panel door. - 6 Install the: - a bezel - b cover - 7 Follow the procedure in After working inside your computer.